Canon 80D vs Panasonic FZ330

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 80D and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 80D and the FZ330 are recent models that are part of the current product line-up.
-The FZ330 replaced the earlier Panasonic FZ200, while the 80D followed on from the Canon 70D.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 80D or the Panasonic FZ330 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.